JolifantoBambla/volume-viewer/README.md

 ## Run
 This project requires cross-origin isolation headers to be set.
 Use the `server.py` script provided by this project to serve the built package.
+(This should not be necessary anymore, since coi-serviceworker takes care of that.)